ihmeuw/pseudopeople/docs/source/datasets/index.rst

 simulants: the primary filer, the primary filer's joint filer (spouse) if they are married filing jointly, and up to four claimed dependents.
 When not applicable, all relevant fields are :code:`numpy.nan`;
-for example, a row representing a 1040 filed by a simulant without dependents would have missingness in all dependent columns.
+for example, a row representing a 1040 filed by only one simulant, without a joint filer, would have missingness in all joint filer columns.

 If a simulant claims fewer than four dependents, they will be filled in starting with :code:`dependent_1`.